grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-redis-cache.md

 # Configure Redis cache

 Beside built-in support for Memcached, Mimir also supports Redis for the chunks-cache, index-cache, results-cache and metadata-cache.
 To use Redis, disable the built-in Memcached from `mimir-distributed` helm chart by making sure the cache configuration is not enabled.
-We can explicitly set `*-cache.enabled` to false or remove the whole `*-cache` block from values file so that default setting disables Memcached.
+We can explicitly set `*-cache.enabled` to false as shown in the following yaml or remove the whole `*-cache` block from values file so that default setting disables Memcached.
 Removing the whole block is more recommended.

 ```yaml